people & culture team volunteering at communigrow

 Advanced features

-VoIPs can help businesses be more approachable as with a VoIP number, calls can come through to multiple devices at once, making it easier for staff to respond quickly - which helps make the firm seem local and relevant.
-VoIPs also have multi-party capabilities, enabling many people to join a call, which is ideal for business meetings online on a larger scale.
+VoIPs can help businesses be more approachable as with a VoIP number, wherever a call comes in, it makes the firm seem local and relevant.
+VoIPs also have multi-party capabilities, enabling many people to join a call, ideal for business meetings online on a larger scale.

 Ease of remote use